As dietitians, it’s not uncommon for our patients and clients to ask us for recommendations on where to find some new recipes, right?

 You may also like

-Are you struggling to bring new clients into your intuitive eating private practice?Do you feel unsure of how to hold discovery (or intro) calls for clients interested in working with…
+Are you setting up or growing your non-diet, weight-inclusive virtual private practice?Do you feel unsure of how to hold discovery (or intro) calls for clients interested in working with you?Is…

 If you are new to the non-diet approach, you may find that your clients feel disoriented without a diet plan and you feel unsure about how to guide them.
 On…